 Most Syrian refugees are in neighbouring Turkey, Lebanon, Jordan and Iraq, and most have not made formal asylum claims.

 In such cases of massive displacement - Somalia is a similar case - those fleeing are automatically recognised as refugees, a spokesman for the UN refugee agency (UNHCR) told the BBC.

 The refugees register and their stay is regulated, so they are protected from being sent back, the UNHCR's Andrej Mahecic said.
 It is not individual asylum processing as happens in Europe.
 Many countries do not have a national asylum system.

-Globally Europe is the main place where asylum claims are processed.
 For many asylum seekers Europe is easier to reach overland or by boat, especially those fleeing conflicts in the Middle East or Africa.
 And people traffickers already have well-established smuggling routes to Europe.